elliefewings/cellranger_wrapper/README.md

 It is recommended that you leave this setting on default unless an error occurs.

 As default, Cell Ranger automatically detects assay configuration.
 However there may be occasions where automatic detection is not possible.
-In which case please specify one of the following options:
+In which case please specify one of the following with the `-c` option:

 + `threeprime` for Single Cell 3′,
 + `fiveprime` for Single Cell 5′,